 Automatic Shut Off Valve: To conserve water, the RO system has an automatic shut off valve.
 When the storage tank is full, the automatic shut off valve closes to stop any more water from entering the membrane and blocks flow to the drain.
 Once water is drawn from the RO faucet, the pressure in the tank drops; the shut off valve then opens to send the drinking water through the membrane while the contaminated wastewater is diverted down the drain.

 Check Valve: A check valve is located in the outlet end of the RO membrane housing.
 The check valve prevents the backward flow of treated water from the RO storage tank.
-A backward flow could rupture the RO membrane.
+A backward flow could cause a reverse osmosis tank bladder rupture as well as rupture the RO membrane.

 Flow Restrictor: Water flowing through the RO membrane is regulated by a flow restrictor.
 There are many different styles of flow controls, but their common purpose is to maintain the flow rate required to obtain the highest quality drinking water (based on the gallon capacity of the membrane).
 The flow restrictor also helps maintain pressure on the inlet side of the membrane.
 Without the additional pressure from the flow control, very little drinking water would be produced because all the incoming water would take the path of least resistance and simply flow down the drain line.
 The flow control is most often located in the RO drain line tubing.